 OTP program is executed by a two-cycle command sequence.
 OTP program command(C0H) is written, followed by a second write cycle that specifies the address and data (latched on the rising edge of WE#).
 The WSM then takes over, controlling the OTP program and program verify algorithms internally.
 After the OTP program command sequence is completed, the device automatically outputs status register data when read (see Figure 13).
-The CPU can detect the completion of the OTP program by analyzing the status register bit SR.7.
+The CPU can detect the completion of the OTP program by analyzing the output data of the RY/BY# pin or status register bit SR.7.